osonus/oson/UserGuide.md

 	}
 ```

 This global level configuration forms a basis for further action.
-The tow test classes are created to demonstrate how each configuration steps can be applied and each of them is used to modify the behavior of Oson processor.
+Two test classes are created to demonstrate how each configuration steps can be applied and each of them is used to modify the behavior of Oson processor.
 Please check out them for detailed usage:

 [ScaleTest](https://github.com/osonus/oson/blob/master/src/test/java/ca/oson/json/numeric/ScaleTest.java)
 [PrecisionScaleTest](https://github.com/osonus/oson/blob/master/src/test/java/ca/oson/json/numeric/PrecisionScaleTest.java)

 Json becomes popular, for 3 main reasons:

 1. Javascript is the Web page language, and all its objects are in Json format: name-value pairs;
 2. Easy to use, at least easier than XML;
 3. Some major NoSQL databases use Json as their document types.